ropensci/canaper/README.md

 ## Example usage

-These examples will use the dataset from [Phylocom](http://phylodiversity.net/phylocom/).
-The dataset includes a community (site x species) matrix and a pylogenetic tree.
+These examples use the dataset from [Phylocom](http://phylodiversity.net/phylocom/).
+The dataset includes a community (site x species) matrix and a phylogenetic tree.

 ``` r
 library(canaper)